-The Savings Banks Finance Group's EuropaService forms part of the Enterprise Europe Network, put into place by the European Commission to help businesses to innovate and grow internationally with the support of partners around the world.
+The Savings Banks Finance Group's EuropaService has formed part of the Enterprise Europe Network (EEN) since its inception.
+This network was put into place by the European Commission to help businesses to innovate and grow internationally with the support of partners around the world.
 The network helps especially small and medium-sized enterprises to increase their resilience and supports their transition to a more sustainable and digital business model.
-Based on its privileged contacts, EuropaService provides German Savings Banks' customers with advice and information on cross-border investment and trade, on EU funding and financing, and on finding business partners abroad, covering all key economic sectors.
-The information and services provided by EuropaService are integrated into the broad range of services offered by the international network of the Savings Banks Finance Group and into the "S-weltweit App".
+As the only institution of the German banking market belonging to the EEN, EuropaService provides German Savings Banks' customers with advice and information on cross-border investment and trade, on EU funding and financing, and on finding business partners abroad, covering all key economic sectors.
+The information and services provided by EuropaService are integrated into the broad range of services offered by the international network of the Savings Banks Finance Group and into the "S-weltweit App". ↗ europaservice.dsgv.de